gr0uch/simulacra/README.md

 - The bound data object may not contain any conflicting getters & setters, since they will be overridden by Simulacra.js.

+## The Case Against Immutability

+An astute reader may notice that Simulacra.js deals only with mutable objects.
+Including a library for persistent data structures was considered, but is impractical for many reasons.
+First, any such library would be larger than Simulacra.js itself, and second, it would be detrimental to performance.
+For any changes, the differences would have to be calculated per data structure.
+While it may be useful to save a persistent snapshot of a bound object, it is an expensive operation and shouldn't be the default behavior.
+Another perspective is that Simulacra.js works with plain old JavaScript, and objects are plain old mutable objects as expected.

 ## Under the Hood

 This library is written in ES5 syntactically, and makes use of: